 As we briefly explained before, when using PayPal to buy or sell Bitcoin, you will traditionally move through one of two methods, either a centralized exchange or a peer-to-peer (P2P) platform.
 It’s important that we analyze the two and see what separates one from the other and which ones are potentially better than the other.

 Centralized exchanges function in a more static and singular manner.
 These types of exchanges have a central intermediary that will process transactions for you through a static platform.
 Many times these types of exchanges can be considered safer because of the larger amount of analysis/audit that can be added to them.
-Examples of centralized exchanges include eToro and Coinbase.
+Examples of centralized exchanges include Coinbase.

 P2P exchanges are more like a free-for-all in that you are buying and selling Bitcoin directly from other people in a decentralized manner.
 In this case, the exchange is simply connecting buyers to sellers or vice-versa, like a bridge almost, but not in a main platform-like manner.
 When interacting with P2P exchanges you’re not interacting directly with markets, but rather in direct contact with other people.